lars-erik/umbraco.community.fallback/readme.md

 ## Umbraco Community Fallback

 A universal fallback data type that adapts other data types.
-Do your editors have to copy and paste a lot for listings and SEO texts?
+Do your editors have to copy and paste a lot for listing and SEO texts?
 Do they often forget to add an image so the page layout is messed up?
 Fret not, here's the package to solve all your needs.